highrow623/pseudoregalia-timer-mod/README.md

 There are many mods that may be helpful when doing speedrun practice (see the pins in #pseudo-all-categorys in the discord for a good list).
 These are ones I've found especially useful when using this mod:

-* [Custom Options Framework](https://www.nexusmods.com/pseudoregalia/mods/66) **[REQUIRED]** - This is necessary to see the options for this mod in the pause menu, which is used to set the start/end events for the segment you are timing.
+* [Custom Options Framework](https://www.nexusmods.com/pseudoregalia/mods/66) **[REQUIRED]** - This is necessary to see the options for this mod in the pause menu, which is where you set the start/end events for the segment you are timing.

 * [Pseudo Menu](https://www.nexusmods.com/pseudoregalia/mods/36) - All the timer mod provides is the timer, so it's up to you to get a save in the proper state for testing a segment.
 This mod gives you a lot more saves to work with, and it also makes it easier to create a save for practicing a segment that requires certain items.

-   However, I recommend uninstalling this mod when practicing a segment starting from the Start Game event since this mod makes loading into the game work a bit differently.
+   *Note: this mod makes loading into the game work a bit differently, so I recommend uninstalling this mod when practicing a segment beginning from the Start Game event.*

 * [Reset Button](https://www.nexusmods.com/pseudoregalia/mods/31) - If the segment you're practicing requires getting any items, resetting is necessary to get your save back into a state to re-run the segment.
 It also resets the timer.
 I recommend binding the quick reset to F4 to make it easy to use with the position saver mod.